bkcelebi/bkcelebi/README.md

 I am a Frontend Developer
 ------------------------------------------

-I have a MSc in International Procurement and Supply Management along with a HDip in Software Development.
+I have an MSc in International Procurement and Supply Management along with a HDip in Software Development.

 * 🌍  I'm based in Dublin City, Ireland
 * 🖥️  See my portfolio at [here](https://bkcelebi.github.io/portfolio/)